oschrenk/notes/soap.md

 The `envelope` is the root element of the SOAP message.
 SOAP defines three attributes in the default namespace (`http://www.w3.org/2001/12/soap-envelope`).
 These attributes are: `mustUnderstand`, `actor`, and `encodingStyle`.

-The optional header element describes application specific information about the message, for instance authentification.
-If it is ued, it must be the first element.
+The optional header element describes application specific information about the message, for instance authentication.
+If it is used, it must be the first element.
 Each (immediate) child element must be namespace qualified.

 	<soap:Header>
 	  <m:Trans xmlns:m="http://www.w3schools.com/transaction/"